ubergrape/grape-electron/docs/build.md

 ### Windows

-In order to sign you need a certificate and a password.
+In order to sign you need a certificate, thumbprint and token passwork.
-So you need to have a certificate on your `win7` and password.

-We have a pre configured windows 7 image that you can [find in our internal wiki](https://github.com/ubergrape/chatgrape/wiki/Electron-Passwords) (only accessble to Grape developers).
-The certificate will be in `c:\grape_code_signing.p12`.

-Or if you're building own environment, you need to get the certificate and the password from @sk7
+Certificate located on USB security token, you can find it at office.
+To use it, simply plug-in it to USB port and install SafeNet client that you can find [here](https://support.sectigo.com/Com_KnowledgeDetailPage?Id=kA01N000000zFLx).

+SafeNet will ask a token password while singing.
+Token password you can get from @sk7.

+To find thumbprint do following steps:
+- Plug-in security token an mount it (if you're using virtual machine)
+- Open SafeNet client
+- Click "Advanced View" (icon like Settings wheel)
+- Go to "Tokens"
+- Go to "User certificates"
+- Click twice to "UberGrape GmbH"
+- Open "Details" path
+- "Thumbprint" field will be last at list

+Run this command to create signed builds:
 ```
-yarn release -- --sign PASSWORD --cert c:\path-to-cert.p12
+yarn release -- --thumbprint THUMBPRINT
 ```

+We have a pre configured Windows 10 image that you can find by this [link]() or in external drive at office.
+If you setting up your own environment, follow set up guide for Windows below.

-## Windows
+## Windows set up

 _We're building only 32bit application._
 _To build 64bit app you need to use 64bit Windows._